williampious/faas/README.md

 This is a Next.js starter project for a collaborative, cloud-based farm management platform, built in Firebase Studio.

-## Target Audience

-AgriFAAS Connect is designed for a range of users within the agricultural ecosystem:

-*   **Commercial Farms & Agribusinesses:** Ideal for medium-to-large scale farms that require collaboration between managers, field officers, and staff.
-Features like multi-user access, role-based permissions, financial dashboards, and detailed operational tracking are built for this scale.
-*   **Agricultural Cooperatives & Farmer Associations:** These groups can use the platform to manage member data, provide extension services, and aggregate production information.
-*   **Agric Extension Officers (AEOs) & NGOs:** AEOs get a dedicated suite of tools to manage and support a directory of farmers, track their progress, and provide targeted advice.
-*   **Individual Tech-Savvy Farmers:** Smaller, modern farms can benefit from the detailed record-keeping for crops, livestock, and finances, helping them make data-driven decisions.
-*   **Farm Investors & Financial Institutions:** The robust financial reporting and dashboard features provide the transparency and oversight needed for investment and lending decisions.
-*   **Agricultural Consultants:** Consultants can use the platform to manage multiple client farms, track recommendations, and monitor outcomes.

----

 ## **Important Setup Instructions**

 ### 1. Server-Side Environment Variables (CRITICAL FOR ADMIN FEATURES)